mykeln/teslaprep/model_3_checklist.md

 - [ ] 8.
 Inspect all edges of the roof glass panel and rear window.
 - [ ] 9.
 Test all doors to ensure they open and close without unreasonable effort or sound.
 Check paint in areas such as door hinges, that are not visible when doors are closed. *NOTE: Some deliveries have reported incomplete body painting in hidden areas.*
 - [ ] 10.
 Test power liftgate operation on trunk.
 - [ ] 11.
+Verify that the water guards that line the trunk (below the rear windshield) are free and clear.
+- [ ] 11.
 Test opening and closing of trunk and frunk.
 Check paint in areas that are not visible when frunk and trunk are closed.  *NOTE: Some deliveries have reported incomplete body painting in hidden areas.*
 - [ ] 12.
 Check for the towing eye under the frunk mat.
 - [ ] 13.
 Ensure door windows auto-close completely when doors are closed.